equibles/stocks-javascript/docs/FundamentalsApi.md

 let apiInstance = new EquiblesStocks.FundamentalsApi();
 let fullTicker = "fullTicker_example"; // String | The fully qualified ticker of the stock.
 Example: AAPL.XNAS
 let opts = {
   'page': 1, // Number | The number of the page to request.
-Default: 1.
   'pageSize': 1000 // Number | The number of elements in each page.
 Max value: 1000.
-Default: 1000.
 };
 apiInstance.dividends(fullTicker, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);